wsbf/docs/DATABASE.md

 Contains a record for every WSBF user.

-* Profile pictures are stored in `/var/www/wizbif/profiles`
+* Profile pictures are currently located at `/wizbif/images/users/`, however it might be easier to store the image name instead of a flag.

 * Currently, `username` is the primary key, which means that other tables must use usernames as foreign keys and users cannot change their username.
 In the future it may be a good idea to add a `userID` column and apply it throughout the database.